YWCA Cambridge's STEM GYRLS Mini-Con

-For the last 4 years YWCA Cambridge's have planned an event called the STEM GYRLS Mini-Con.
-We are a non-profit organization, that strives to provide all of our programming and events to participants for free, barrier-free.
-All programming that we offer is participant led; we look to the youth we serve to inform what we provide.
+For the last 4 years, YWCA Cambridge's have planned an event called the STEM GYRLS Mini-Con.
+They are a non-profit organization, that strives to provide all of their programming and events to participants for free, barrier-free.
+All programming that they offer is participant led; they look to the youth they serve to inform what they provide.

 The event has since morphed into a safe space for cis girls, trans girls, non-binary youth and their families to experience STEM activities together, and learn about various careers, led by cis women, trans women and non-binary folks in their communities.

-We are always looking for folks who align with our vision to be a part of the event in some way; the event is set up like a science fair, with companies and organizations setting up activities for youth and their families to come through and try.
-If you have a local representative who could attend with an activity of some kind, we would love to have them!
+YMCA Cambridge is always looking for folks who align with our vision to be a part of the event in some way; the event is set up like a science fair, with companies and organizations setting up activities for youth and their families to come through and try.
+If you have a local representative who could attend with an activity of some kind, they would love to have them!

 Date: September 21st, 2019 from 1:00pm-4:00pm.